-The use of the APO provides support for families and school to maintain high rates of attendance and to respond quickly to student absences, and any 2 to evaluate and ultimately reduce PA rates in the PP cohort.
-The PP will support alterna- emerging persistent absence, for the most disadvantaged pupils.
-For some students we provide alternative provision 400 tive timetable provision for PP pupils form whom the main curriculum is not suitable.
-Members of the senior team will conduct a Learner experience enquiry into the curriculum provision at all alternative curriculum providers to ensure high standards of education. in the form of a different curriculum that suits their specific needs.
+F lead a PA strategy to evaluate and ultimately reduce PA rates in the PP cohort.
+The use of the APO provides support for families and school to maintain high rates of attendance and to respond quickly to student absences, and any emerging persistent absence, for the most disadvantaged pupils.
+The PP will support a proportion of the alternative timetable provision for PP pupils form whom the main curriculum is not suitable.
+Members of the senior team will conduct a Learner experience enquiry into the curriculum provision at all alternative curriculum providers to ensure high standards of education. the form of a different curriculum that suits their specific needs.
 Alternative Provision: Effective Practice and Post 16 Transition (publishing.service.gov.uk) Some of our PP students benefit for a timetable with different provision.
 Our Safeguarding lead works alongside families to ensure a personalised curriculum which helps every student realise their life chances and dreams.
 1,2,3 To develop, train, administer, evaluate and resource a Health and well-being strategy, which is necessitated by the increased request to access support for MHWB amongst the school community in general and the PP cohort in particular.
-The MHWB Lead and the MHWB officer will coordinate and facilitate training for volunteer MHWB ambassadors and will manage the case load of referrals.
+The MHWB officer will coordinate and facilitate training for volunteer MHWB ambassadors and will manage the case load of referrals.
 They will also evaluate the impact of this intervention.
 The Health and well-being officer will work to support our students' health (physical and mental) and well-being.
 This will complement our existing provision of mental health champions and the inclusion team.
 There is a variety of evidence to support this approach but most importantly we recognise that if students are not well, they are not able to learn and achieve excellence.
-Healthy Minds.pdf (d2tic4wvo1iusb.cloudfront.net) Children's mental health charity - Place2Be 3 Support for PP students to participate in wider school life through the Duke of Edinburgh Award Scheme Financial support for a cohort of students to participate in the brilliant club programme.
+Healthy_Minds.pdf (d2tic4wvoliusb.cloudfront.net) Children's mental health charity - Place2Be 3 Support for PP students to participate in wider school life through the Duke of Edinburgh Award Scheme Financial support for a cohort of students to participate in the brilliant club programme.
 2022/23 At present the EEF demonstrates a relatively small impact on student outcomes of outdoor Ed or other Aspiration intervention like the Duke of Edinburgh award scheme and participation in the brilliant club but these opportunities are central to our wider curriculum offer at Tapton.
-They are part of developing the learner and providing students eligible for the pupil premium with opportunities their more advantaged peers have and which will enrich their lives Outdoor adventure learning EEF (educationendowmentfoundation.org.uk) We will trial the brilliant club in 2022/23 based on examples of impact reports they have shared demonstrating significant impact on the destinations of PP students.
-Evaluation - The Brilliant Club 4
+They are part of developing the learner and providing students eligible for the pupil premium with opportunities their more advantaged peers have and which will enrich their lives Outdoor adventure learning EEF (educationendowmentfoundation.org.uk) 4 We will trial the brilliant club in 2022/23 based on examples of impact reports they have shared demonstrating significant impact on the destinations of PP students.
+Evaluation - The Brilliant Club

-Total budgeted cost: £318,836

-(285,500 from PP+ Recovery and £33,336 from school funds)
+Total budgeted cost: £ 346,019 (£309,500 from the pupil premium and the recovery premium. £36,519 from school funds.)